 Le Moyne's Environmental Research

-At present, most of our research focuses on processes of soil formation, in particular, on rates of floral colonization and carbon storage, with active study sites in Iceland and Costa Rica.
-The environmental analysis labs at Le Moyne are equipped with a JEOL JSM-6510LV Scanning Electron Microscope, Bruker D-2 Phaser X-Ray Diffractometer and a LECO TruSpec C/N. Financial support for some of these facilities and activities has been provided by NSF and HSBC.
+At present, much of our research focuses on field and laboratory studies of the processes of soil formation and rates of floral colonization as they apply to the storage of carbon in soil and biomass.
+We have active study sites in Iceland, Costa Rica and the Le Moyne campus.
+The environmental analysis labs at Le Moyne are equipped with a JEOL JSM-6510LV Scanning Electron Microscope, Bruker D-2 Phaser X-Ray Diffractometer and a LECO TruSpec C/N. Financial support for some of these facilities and activities has been provided by NSF.
+Published results of this research by Dr. Lawrence Tanner and his students can be found on his website.